fxi/AccessMod_r.walk/README.md

 # r.walk.accessmod

-This is an attempt to modify GRASS gis r.walk to accept other anisotropic formulas : tobler hiking function and bicycle function.
+This is an attempt to modify GRASS gis `r.walk` to accept other anisotropic formulas : tobler hiking function and bicycle function.
+This is an early experimental work.

+Based on `r.walk`  provided in grass 7.0 beta 3.
+There is little chance that this module works with another version of grass.

-In this version, the module accepts speed map as friction map input.
+In this version, the module takes speed map as friction map input.

 The speed map should be reclassed in three main categories, depending of the mode of transportation :

 - 1000 : walking  (tobler's hiking formula)
-- 2000 : bicycling (kreuzotter formula)
+- 2000 : bicycling (kreuzotter formula.
+Takes in account elevation, air resistance, weight... and much more)
 - 3000 : other (not influenced by the slope)

 For each class, the base speed on flat surface is added to each categories.
 E.g.